pythonanywhere/flask-tutorials/tutorial-2.md

     commenter = db.relationship('User', foreign_keys=commenter_id)

 The first of these says that `Comment` objects have a field called `commenter_id`, which is the database ID of the commenter.
-The second sets up a special field on `Comment` so that if we just ask for `comment.commenter`, it will look up the user by the ID in `commenter_id`.
+(Technically, this kind of relationship between two tables in a database is called a "foreign key", as you can see in the code.)
+The second sets up a special field on `Comment` so that if we just ask for `comment.commenter`, it will look up the user by the ID in `commenter_id`, and give us that user.

 Save the file, then head over to the bash console, generate the migration, and upgrade the database:

 IMAGE HERE

-Now we want to save the commenter when the comment is first created; where we currently have
+Now we want to save the commenter when the comment is first created; in the Python code, where we currently have

     comment = Comment(content=request.form["contents"])

-...we should put this code:
+...we should put this:

     comment = Comment(content=request.form["contents"], commenter=current_user)